mwilliamson/stickytape/README.rst

 As you might expect with a program that munges source files, there are a few caveats:

+-  Due to the way that stickytape generates the output file, your script source file should be encoded using UTF-8.
+If your script doesn't declare its encoding in its first two lines, then it will be UTF-8 by default as of Python 3.

+-  Your script shouldn't have any ``from __future__`` imports.

 -  Anything that relies on the specific location of files will probably no longer work.
 In other words, ``__file__`` probably isn't all that useful.